William Warbrick

-William Warbrick (born 6 March 1998) is a New Zealand professional rugby league footballer who plays for the Melbourne Storm in the NRL.
+William Warbrick (born 6 March 1998) is a New Zealand professional rugby league footballer who plays for the Melbourne Storm in the National Rugby League.
+Warbrick is a triple international footballer, having represented New Zealand in three football codes: Rugby League, Rugby Sevens and Australian rules football.

 Early life

-Warbrick was born and raised in Kawerau, New Zealand.
-He was educated at Rotorua Boys' High School and excelled in athletics, Rugby Union and League.
+Warbrick was born and raised in Kawerau, New Zealand, of Māori(Ngāi Tai) descent.
+As a junior, he participated in athletics and also played soccer.
+He was educated at Rotorua Boys' High School and excelled in athletics, rugby union and league.
 Warbrick played junior rugby league for Ngongotaha Chiefs in the Bay of Plenty Rugby League.

 Career

-Australian Rules Football
+Australian rules football

-Warbrick began playing Australian rules football as a junior in 2016 on the recommendation of his junior rugby league coach and played for the Western Crows in the AFL New Zealand premiership where he won the Rising Star award and developed as a strong marking forward/midfielder.
-He was later selected for the New Zealand national Australian rules football team (U18 and senior) and toured Melbourne with the national team to play against the Australian AFL AIS Academy team.
+Warbrick began playing Australian rules football as a junior in 2016 on the recommendation of his junior rugby league coach.
+He was a member of the Western Crows in the AFL New Zealand premiership where he won the Rising Star award and developed as a strong marking forward/midfielder.
+He was later selected for the New Zealand national Australian rules football team, firstly at Under 18 level, then toured Melbourne with the open age side that played against the AFL National Academy in April 2016.
+Following his impressive showings with the national side, Warbrick was tested at the AFL New Zealand Combine where he posted a combine record 90cm Standing Vertical Jump, with above average results in the 20 metre sprint and agility with 2.94 and 8.12 respectively and a beep test score of 12.5 but was not signed to an AFL club.

+Warbrick has been quoted as saying that he had aspired to follow the professional Australian Football League pathway that was in place for New Zealanders to the St Kilda Football Club.
+However felt he lacked confidence in the accuracy of his kicking which could hamper a potential career in the sport for which it is a key skill.

+Prior to joining New Zealand's Rugby Sevens team, he was approached by the Melbourne Storm with a contract offer, which put an end to his AFL aspirations.

-Rugby Sevens
+Rugby sevens

 Warbrick made his debut for the New Zealand national rugby sevens team in 2019.
 In 2021, he won a silver medal at the 2020 Summer Olympics.